The Palace International Film Festival (PIFF), in partnership with The Palace Collective will be having its third edition in Bristol, United Kingdom.

 * Connect with The Palace Artist Residency community, sharing our skills, knowledge and resources for future collaborations

-• The Palace International Film Festival is seeking feature length and short films (under 30 minutes) from all genres with particular attention to first time and second time filmmakers.
+• The Palace International Film Festival is seeking feature length (over 30 minutes) and short films (under 30 minutes)

 • We don't accept 35mm